What Can Be Recycled at MIT?

 - Glass bottles/jars (any color)

 - Metal cans (tin/steel/aluminum)

 - Newspapers, magazines, catalogs

-- Paper (all colors, staples/paperclips are okay)
+- Paper and paper bags (all colors, staples/paperclips are okay)

 - Paperboard (cereal/shoe boxes)